 Some teachers also have contact with companies – you might ask the person you have in mind for a supervisor whether he or she has some relevant connections.

 Access to important data

-Before you make an agreement with a company or organisation, you should make sure that it is possible for you to gain access to relevant data, which is important for your project.
-This means that you should:
+Before you make an agreement with a company or organization, you should make sure that it is possible for you to gain access to relevant data, which is important for your project.
+This means, that you should:

-- Make sure you have a contact person at the company who has the time to meet with you or your group.
+- Make sure you have a contact person at the company who has time to meet up with you or your group.

-- If you need to make interviews etc. you should make sure that the company is prepared for that.
+- If you need to conduct interviews etc., you should make sure that the company is prepared for that.

-- Make sure you will have the opportunity to gain access to relevant material, such as: meeting summaries, reports, software, documentation etc.
+- Ensure that you have the opportunity to gain access to relevant material, such as: Meeting summaries, reports, software, documentation etc.